 It is important to be aware that there are certain people who may not be able to wear any type of face mask or covering due to health and environmental reasons such as:

-For people with breathing difficulties such as asthma, Asthma UK have stated they can try to use another fabric, such as a scarf or bandanna, or a home-made face mask, opposed to a medical type face mask.
+For people with breathing difficulties, such as asthma, Asthma UK recommends trying a different fabric, such as a scarf or bandanna, or a homemade face mask, rather than a medical-type face mask.

 However, if it makes them feel more breathless or suffocated, the Government has advised that they don’t have to wear one.

-You can find Government guidance online where there is a full list of people who are exempt from wearing a face mask.
+You can find Government guidance online, which includes a full list of people exempt from wearing a face mask.

 If you are still unsure about the use of face masks, The World Health Organization (WHO) have detailed advice for the public on when and how to use face masks.

 For those looking to buy a face mask, you can buy them online from our website.
-We offer a next-day delivery on all orders from our UK based pharmacy.
+We offer next-day delivery on all orders from our UK-based pharmacy.
 All our masks are high quality.